That time we went to taste Queens

 Reluctantly but suspiciously quickly Tom approved two.
 Not sure what what those tacos felt or tasted like — my half of it slid into the void like air.
-We perked up at least to the point of talking to each other.
+We perked up at least to the point of talking.

 Tom pulled out our official food crawl list and we set off to our first place, UFC Chicken on Roosevelt Avenue.
 Nowadays, Korean chicken wings are not a big deal and available just about everywhere in the city.
 Back in 2009, outside of Korea-town they were a hard-to-find commodity.
 When the girls saw how those wings looked they pushed for ordering one meal as opposed to one appetizer.
 Softened by tacos and still hungry, we agreed.

 Strolling though Jackson Heights is an amazing experience.
-Walk a few blocks, and letter symbols on the signs change, faces change, clothes change, smells change.
+You walk a few blocks, and letter symbols on the signs change, faces change, clothes change, smells change.
 It’s like walking from one country to another, block after block.
 Following the list, we walked through Burma, Thailand, India.

 The Jackson Heights leg of our trip ended in Nepalese Merit Kabab and Dumpling Palace where we settled on a traditional goat stew.

 The next stop was 103 St-Corona.
-Our tasting list was still long but we were not into food as much — we wanted just to look around.
+Our tasting list was still long but we were not into food as much — we wanted just to look around and at things food.
 Tortilleria Nixtamal seemed interesting and we stood for a while watching through the window tortillas sliding off the conveyer belt.

 The sunny red and yellow place was not busy and the owner Shauna, was hospitable.
 She took us around the kitchen and the basement, showed bags of corn and explained nixtamalization: cooking and soaking white corn in a calcium hydroxide solution to make masa.
-She turned on a machine for us — just like corn it was also imported from Mexico — that produced tortillas.
+She turned on a tortilla making machine for us — just like corn it was also imported from Mexico.

 We felt bad she spent so much time showing us around and we could not eat.
-Instead, we bought a couple of pounds of house made tortillas to take home.
+Not to dissappoint, we bought a few pounds of house made tortillas to take home.
 On the way out, our thirsty girls noticed a jar with something white.

 — It is horchata, — Shauna explained — a rice drink made with vanilla, almonds, and cinnamon.